salmpani/APEC_PS/README.md

-# Improved APEC-PS PQC Prototype
+# APEC-PS: Argumentation for Trustworthy Agentic AI - PQC Prototype

 This repository contains a research prototype for post-quantum cryptography (PQC) risk triage and multi-agent reasoning using an APEC-PS style proof trace.